maesierra/japo/README.md

 #### DB Migration

-**TODO: separate migrations by language**

 On the bin folder an script is provided to run all the db migrations that will create the db tables and insert the current dictionary and catalogs.
+Only data for the configured language will be applied.
  *Note: .env or environment properties must be set up prior running the migration script*

    ```
-   bin/run-db-migration --lang es
+   bin/run-db-migration
    ```

 ###Server set up